Polarization under rising inequality and economic decline: Methods

 \\ that is, the number of in- and out-group interactions and the number of successful interactions each follow binomial distributions.
 The resulting expected benefit derived form successful interactions under this model is then simply

 \\ and the strategy that maximizes Eq.
 2 is either $p=1$ (always interact with in-group) if $B_iq_i>B_oq_o$ and $p=0$ (always interact with out-group) otherwise.
-However, such a linear model does not in general reflect the reality of the way benefits accumulate either biologically, in an ecosystem or in human society.
+However such a linear model does not in general reflect the reality of the way benefits accumulate either biologically, in an ecosystem or in human society.
 In many situations a minimum level of resources is required to achieve a particular goal (e.g. avoid starvation or reproduce in a biological system; purchase property or start a business in an economy).
 Income above that threshold, while still advantageous, is less beneficial.
 That is, benefits tend to accumulate non-linearly.

 At the same time, both ecosystems and economies may be influenced by exogenous factors (such as weather events) so that they expand or contract the per-capita resources available for a population of given size.
 When such fluctuations occur, the non-linear accumulation of benefits described above leads to changes in the curvature of the utility function of a given individual, and thus their level of risk aversion.
 Since in- and out-group interactions differ both in their level of expected benefit and their level of risk, this leads to changes in behavior.
-We consider the evolutionary dynamics of behavior both in the case where the risk of out-group interactions is fixed $1-q_o$, and were it depends on the ``willingness'' of out-group members to engage in such interactions i.e. where the risk associated with out-group interactions depends on the strategy adopted by other members of the population.
-This latter we term the ``social risk'' model.
+We consider the evolutionary dynamics of behavior both in the case where the risk of out-group interactions is fixed $1-q_o$, and where it depends on the ``willingness'' of out-group members to engage in such interactions i.e. where the risk associated with out-group interactions depends on the strategy adopted by other members of the population.